hungry minds facebook

 How to PBL Like a Pro

 As an Instructional Designer, your job’s to make PBL pop.
-Get hands-on, let learners take charge, and sprinkle in some personalized learning vibes.
+Get hands-on, let learners take charge, and sprinkle in some personalised learning vibes.
 PBL isn’t just about following a script – it’s about creating an environment where learners can thrive, explore, and grow.
-Whether you’re designing a course, workshop, or training program, keep PBL principles in mind and watch your learners soar.

 The PBL Framework

 Check out Barrows’ PBL framework – it’s all about going beyond rote memorization and diving into real-world applications.
-Barrows realized that traditional learning methods weren’t cutting it for today’s learners.
+Barrows realised that traditional learning methods weren’t cutting it for today’s learners.
 Instead of regurgitating facts, he wanted students to apply their knowledge in meaningful ways.
-That’s where PBL comes in.
-By focusing on problem-solving, application, and extension, Barrows’ framework revolutionized the way we approach education.
+By focusing on problem-solving, application, and extension, Barrows’ framework revolutionised the way we approach education.

 We’re all about bringing PBL to life, whether it’s fixing rail signals or tackling corporate challenges.
 It’s hands-on learning, baby!
-At DLD, we believe that learning should be engaging, relevant, and fun.
-That’s why we’re big fans of PBL.
+We believe that learning should be engaging, relevant, and fun.
 From technical skills to soft skills, PBL helps learners develop the knowledge, skills, and attitudes they need to succeed in today’s world.

 In a Nutshell